Victim Blaming or Post Trauma Growth?

 Is it victim blaming/shaming to discuss post trauma growth?

-Since changing my writing focus, I have been honored to connect with individuals in the abuse awareness and clarity space.
+Since shifting my writing focus, I have had the privilege of connecting with individuals in the abuse awareness and education space.

-These individuals are all passionate about raising awareness and creating space for victims to heal and grow and for perpetrators to be held accountable.
+These individuals are all passionate about raising awareness, creating safe space for victims and survivors to heal and grow, and holding perpetrators accountable.

 (Victim blaming is when victim of a crime or any wrongful act is held entirely or partially at fault for the harm that befell them.*)